-In the event SCA verification is required for a checkout transaction after a customer has entered their card details, then a modal window will be displayed for the customer to authenticate the payment.
-After the customer authenticates the transaction, the purchase will be completed.
+In the event SCA verification is required for a checkout transaction, a modal will populate and ask the customer to authenticate the payment.
+After the customer authenticates the transaction, the charge will be processed.

-Recharge has configured the recurring charges to handle SCA requirements.
+Recharge has configured recurring charges to handle SCA requirements.

-It is expected that recurring charges will not require SCA verification since the transactions are identified as “merchant-initiated.”
-Merchant-initiated transactions fall outside the scope of SCA and thus do not require authentication.
+It is expected that recurring charges will not require SCA verification because the transactions are identified as “merchant-initiated.”
+Merchant-initiated transactions fall outside the scope of SCA and do not require authentication.

-In the event SCA verification is required for a recurring charge, an email notification will send to the customer with a link to re-authenticate the payment.
-The customer will click the link, re-authenticate the payment, and then the charge will be processed.
+In the event SCA verification is required for a recurring charge, an email notification is sent to the customer with a link to re-authenticate the payment.
+The customer can click the link, re-authenticate the payment, and their recurring charge will be processed.

-Recharge has configured the customer portal card update pages to handle SCA requirements.
+Recharge has configured the customer portal to handle SCA requirements.

-In the event SCA verification is required when a customer is updating their card, a modal window will be displayed for the customer to authenticate their card.
+In the event SCA verification is required when a customer is updating their card, a modal will populate and ask the customer to authenticate their card.
 After the customer authenticates their card, it is saved for future recurring charges.

-If your merchant account (or bank account) is located in the EEA and you sell to customers in the EEA and you use the Recharge Checkout API or the Recharge Customer API to create customers with payment gateway tokens, then you’ll need to implement SCA compliant workflows in your application.
+If your merchant account (or bank account) is located in the EEA and you sell to customers in the EEA and you use the Recharge Checkout API or the Recharge Customer API to create customers with payment gateway tokens, you’ll need to implement SCA-compliant workflows in your application.
 Please consult your payment processor for the relevant documentation and whether it is required.

 Do I need to take action?